 The “incredible lightness” of Griveaux

 What “moral lessons” does Christophe Castaner allude to in his response?
-Monday, already on France-Inter, the first secretary of the PS had tackled the “incredible lightness” of the former government spokesman:
+Monday, already reported on France-Inter, the first secretary of the PS had tackled the “incredible lightness” of the former government spokesman:

 When you are a public man or woman, a public decision-maker, a minister, you must take all the usual precautions to never be within the reach of blackmailers.